tandasat/tandasat.github.io/Hypervisor_Development_on_Intel_and_UEFI_Platform.md

 Package:
 - Material - Training materials (slides, sample code etc).
 - Support - 3 weeks of asynchronous consultation on Slack and email from the last day of the class.
+Rights to request the latest slides and code for free.

 Hardware and Software Requirements